HerbertHe/unist-formula-ast/README.md

 ## Introduction

 This document defines a format for [abstract syntax tree][unist].
 Development of unist-formula-ast started in May 2024.
-This specification is written in a [Web IDL][web-idl]-like grammar.
+This specification is written in a ~~[Web IDL][web-idl]-like~~ TypeScript grammar.

 ### Where this specification fits